RamtinS-Design/text-analyzer-python/README.md

 - frequent → finds the most frequently used word

 ## Example
-1.Enter the word or the sentence: hello world hello 2.Choose (words / characters / frequent): frequent 3.Most frequent word: hello
+1. Enter the word or the sentence: hello world hello
+2. Choose (words / characters / frequent): frequent
+3. Most frequent word: hello

 ## Purpose
 This is a small practice project created to improve my Python programming skills.